 Glade Run Lake Conservancy.
 A citizens action group was formed in mid-August 2011 following the draining of Glade Run Lake that resulted in a series of grassroots activities and led to the formation of the Glade Run Lake Conservancy (GRLC).

 Sigmund Pehel emerged as the leader of the GRLC, and soon after, a Board of Directors consisting of four officers and five directors formed.
 Their goal: bring back the lake.
 Fundraisers ensued, membership with the GRLC was advertised, and conversations with important officials were had, all in an effort to raise enough money to fix the dam.
 Then in 2014, after a significant amount of money had already been raised, Governor Corbett committed $2 million dollars in capital budget funds to restore Glade Run Lake.
 At the same time, the PFBC also committed $2 million dollars, accounting for the estimated $4 million needed.
 Finally, the GRLC's goal of bringing back the lake would become a reality.

 In 2017, after all needed improvements had been made to the dam, water and fish were again returned to Glade Run Lake.
-Watch a video of the official re-opening ceremony.
 Community members praised the efforts of the GRLC and are once again able to recreate and enjoy Glade Run Lake.
 With the initial goal of restoring the lake now completed, current goals of the GRLC including the creation of vibrant habitats for fish and wildlife, improving on-site facilities, and protecting in perpetuity the 2,000 acre watershed of Glade Run Lake.

 The following video (courtesy of Reid Joyce) shows and tells the story of when the lake was drained, under construction, and re-filled once again.
 Make sure to turn your sound on when watching to hear Reid's narration.